eduardoaraya/sync-storage-devices/README.md

 Integrations with: google driver and gmail.

-> The Ideal is also take important attachments from received emails.
+> The idea is also take important attachments from received emails.

 ## Setup